 I have a passion for storytelling and have completed two novels for which I am currently pursuing publication.

 I have a Masters of Liberal Arts in Creative Writing from the University of Pennsylvania and a BA in Communications from Arcadia University.
 By day, I serve as Senior Publications Editor at Penn’s Center for the Advanced Study of India.
-I am half-Indian too, so I’m great at doing the accent.
-Just ask.
+I am half-Indian too (most people don’t believe this until they actually meet my mom).

 I live in the city of Philadelphia with my wife, two daughters, and a crazy dog.
 You can find me reading a book on my roof deck, sipping Scotch on my patio, or faithfully freaking out for the Phillies (no matter how bad they are).